Clear Channel Outdoor Holdings Inc. (CCO) – Don’t Believe the Hype: Check The Facts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Clear Channel Outdoor Holdings Inc. (CCO) is a “Hold”.
 7 analysts offering their recommendations for the stock have an average rating of 2.90, where 4 rate it as a Hold and 0 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

-Clear Channel Outdoor Holdings Inc. is expected to release its quarterly report on 08/05/2021 and quarterly earnings per share for the current quarter are estimated at -$0.32 with sales reaching $386.66M over the same period.The EPS is expected to shrink by -45.80% this year, but quarterly earnings will post 13.00% year-over-year.
+Clear Channel Outdoor Holdings Inc. is expected to release its quarterly report on 08/05/2021 and quarterly earnings per share for the current quarter are estimated at -$0.32 with sales reaching $386.66M over the same period.The EPS is expected to grow by 49.60% this year, but quarterly earnings will post 13.00% year-over-year.
 Quarterly sales are estimated to shrink -29.80% in year-over-year returns.

 Clear Channel Outdoor Holdings Inc. (CCO) Insider Activity